ErVigue/abapGit-Demo/README.md

 # abapGit-Demo
-This is an ABAPGIT demo
+This is an ABAPGIT demo.